 She is eating less.

-In preperation for tomorrows operation she has nil by mouth from midnight
+In preparation for tomorrows operation, she has nil by mouth from midnight on.

 The upcoming operation seemed to scare her a little.